-In this tutorial we will create a histogram and use the XLSTAT distribution fitting tool to test if a sample follows a negative binomial distribution in Excel.
-This distribution is often use to represents the aggregation/dispersion phenomenon of bacteria in water environments.
+The purpose of this tutorial is to generate a histogram and test if a sample follows a negative binomial distribution using the XLSTAT distribution fitting tool in Excel.
+This distribution is often used to represent the aggregation/dispersion phenomenon of bacteria in water environments.

 Data to create a histogram and fit a distribution